danielwestermann/ThePostgreSQLGame/Readme.md

 ### Level 7 -> Level 8

 The password for the user postgres7 is the data type of the only column of the only table available in the current search_path concatenated with the column name.

+### Level 8 -> Level 9

+The password for the user postgres8 is the name of the last partition of the only partitioned table in the database.

+### Level 9 -> Level 10

+The password for the user postgres9 is the combination of the currently connected user, the current database and the session user.

+### Level 10 -> Level 11

+The password for the user postgres10 is the Locale Provide of the current database.

+### Level 11 -> Level 12

+The password for the user postgres11 is 10.325TB in bytes

+### Level 12 -> Level 13

+The password for the user postgres12 is the size of an empty row in PostgreSQL in bytes.

+### Level 13 -> Level 14

+The password for the user postgres13 is the category description of the "between" keyword